MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 ## Core Company Definition

-MN Global is a **Bitcoin-core-aligned infrastructure coordination company** that enables non-custodial allocation of Bitcoin capital to Bitcoin infrastructure operators—beginning with Lightning Network routing nodes—using transparent rules and automated fee distribution.
+MN Global is a **Bitcoin core aligned infrastructure coordination company** that enables non custodial allocation of Bitcoin capital to Bitcoin infrastructure operators beginning with Lightning Network routing nodes using transparent rules and automated fee distribution.

-The company coordinates **capital, performance data, and incentives**, without custody, discretion, or exposure to non-Bitcoin systems.
+The company coordinates **capital, performance data, and incentives**, without custody, discretion, or exposure to non Bitcoin systems.

 ---

 ## Immutable Operating Constraints

-These constraints are structural and non-negotiable.
+These constraints are structural and non negotiable.

-### Bitcoin-Core-Aligned Reserve
+### Bitcoin Core Aligned Reserve

-MN Global operates with a strictly **Bitcoin-core-aligned reserve**.
+MN Global operates with a strictly **Bitcoin core aligned reserve**.

 - Holds **Bitcoin only**
 - No fiat reserves